jonathanpberger/design-testing-leanux/deck20mins.md

 ???

-- for this example let's say...
-- we've already written the User login
+- already written *User login*
-- we've already written the Item Page
+- already written *Item Page*
-- there is no button
+- but there is no button

 ---